fionanealon/python-exercises/README.md

 ![A picture of name forum](name forum.JPG)

-## Introduction

-This program displays Fibonacci numbers using a person's name.
-A Fibonacci number sequence is a sequence of numbers where the first two Fibonacci numbers are 0 and 1.
-The next Fibonacci number is the sum of the previous 2 Fibonacci numbers.
-The sequence continues until the required Fibonaaci number is reached.

-The program locates the first letter and the last letter of the person's name and converts these letters (ASCII characters) in decimal.
-The program then adds these two decimal numbers together and provides a desciption of this process in the terminal.

 ## Analysis and discussion of Exercise 2

 This program is similar to the program in Exercise 1.
-In this program, the while loop also repeatedly executes a multiple assignment statement as long as n > 0.
+In this program, the 'while loop' also repeatedly executes a multiple assignment statement as long as n > 0.

 To find the value n:
 ```python